RobWal/deep-sea-adventure/readme.md

 -   1) The player tokens waiting area in the top right don't shuffle into the correct order after determining who goes first.
 -   2) Loading the game from a previous save is currently bugged - It allows the game to continue, but shuffles player turn order for some reason.
+-   3) There seems to be a bug that causes one of the zero pip tiles to have no score value, will require further investigation.